CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning: Efficient Data valuation

-After obtaining the utility function (CHG score), which approximates the influence of data subsets on model accuracy using gradient and loss information during model training, we can derive the analytical expression for the Shapley value of each data point under this utility function.
-This enables efficient computation of the value of each data point in large-scale datasets.
+After obtaining the CHG score, which approximates the influence of data subsets on training loss using gradient and loss information during model training, we can derive the analytical expression for the Shapley value of each data point under this utility function.
+This method, denoted as \textbf{CHG Shapley}, enables efficient computation of the value of each data point in large-scale datasets.